westonkl/InterviewPrep/README.md

 ## Technical Questions Overview:

 > A technical interview usually consists of solving two problems infront of another engineer on a whiteboard or through a take home assessment with 3+ problems.
 It is integral to talk to the intervier about the problem and your thought process.
-Try using pseudocode at the start to get yourself orientated.
 Understanding Big-O notation will also help you in the interview and to be a better programmer.

+Here is my problem solving process:
+1. Listen to the problem and take notes
+2. Create a good complex example to walk through by hand
+3. Work out a brute force solution, then ask if they want you to implement it
+4. Optimize your solution and walk through a few examples (psuedo code if you want)
+5. Implement beautiful(efficient, simple, readable) code
+6. Try to find edge cases

 #### General Technical 'Trivia' and Fundamentals
 > I have found technical trivia sometimes thrown into behavioral interviews these are some of them.
 They are also important to know for coding.